TOTE Services names Jeff Vogel its VP of legal

 TOTE Services, LLC, the TOTE Group maritime services company specializing in vessel construction management and ship management, has appointed Jeff Vogel its vice president of legal.
 In this role, he will lead all legal activities and government relations, ensuring alignment with federal and international maritime regulations while helping to shape policy affecting the U.S. shipbuilding and transportation sectors.

-Vogel comes to the role with nearly twenty years’ experience navigating the Washington D.C., legislative and regulatory landscape.
+Vogel comes to the role with nearly twenty years’ experience navigating the Washington, D.C., legislative and regulatory landscape.
 Before joining TOTE Services, he served as a shareholder and co-chair of the government contracts practice group at law firm Cozen O’Connor, where he advised clients across the maritime and marine terminal industries.
 He established a national reputation for his expertise in regulatory compliance, maritime law, and government contracts, and frequently collaborated with members of Congress and the executive branch to inform maritime policy.

 Vogel began his career in federal service at MARAD where he led the development and implementation of programs to support and grow the U.S. maritime industry.
 He became a trusted advisor to multiple Maritime Administrators and Secretaries of Transportation.